aabhassenapati/co2-monitor/data/Readme.md

-The Data in File can be found in following format:
+The Data in File can be found in following format in the CSV File:

 CCS811 CO2 Reading, MHZ19 CO2 Reading, Date Time